-The Covered Bonds of each Series will be in bearer form (with or without interest coupons attached) or registered form (without interest coupons attached), in each case either as Global Covered Bonds or Definitive Covered Bonds.
-Bearer Covered Bonds will be issued to non-U.S. persons in reliance upon Regulation S and Registered Covered Bonds will be issued both in "offshore transactions" to non-U.S. persons in reliance upon the exemption from registration provided by Regulation S, to Dealers for re-sale to QIBs in reliance upon Rule 144A or otherwise in private transactions that are exempt from the registration requirements of the Securities Act.
+The Covered Bonds of each Series will be in either bearer form (with or without interest coupons attached) or registered form (without interest coupons attached), in each case either as Global Covered Bonds or Definitive Covered Bonds.
+Bearer Covered Bonds may be issued only in "offshore transactions" to persons who are not U.S. persons in reliance upon Regulation S and Registered Covered Bonds may be issued both in "offshore transactions" to persons who are not U.S. persons in reliance upon Regulation S, to Dealers for re-sale to QIBs in reliance upon Rule 144A or otherwise in transactions that are exempt from, or not subject to, the registration requirements of the Securities Act.